PyO3/pyo3/guide/src/getting_started.md

 # Installation

-To get started using PyO3 you will need three things: a rust toolchain, a python environment, and a way to build.
+To get started using PyO3 you will need three things: a Rust toolchain, a Python environment, and a way to build.
 We'll cover each of these below.

 ## Rust

-First, make sure you have rust installed on your system.
-If you haven't already done so you can do so by following the instructions [here](https://www.rust-lang.org/tools/install).
+First, make sure you have Rust installed on your system.
+If you haven't already done so, try following the instructions [here](https://www.rust-lang.org/tools/install).
 PyO3 runs on both the `stable` and `nightly` versions so you can choose whichever one fits you best.
-The minimum required rust version is Rust 1.48.
+The minimum required Rust version is 1.48.

-if you can run `rustc --version` and the version is high enough you're good to go!
+If you can run `rustc --version` and the version is new enough you're good to go!

 ## Python

-To use PyO3 you need at least Python 3.7.
-While you can simply use the default Python version on your system, it is recommended to use a virtual environment.
+To use PyO3, you need at least Python 3.7.
+While you can simply use the default Python interpreter on your system, it is recommended to use a virtual environment.

 ## Virtualenvs

-While you can use any virtualenv manager you like, we recommend the use of `pyenv` especially if you want to develop or test for multiple different python versions, so that is what the examples in this book will use.
+While you can use any virtualenv manager you like, we recommend the use of `pyenv` in particular if you want to develop or test for multiple different Python versions, so that is what the examples in this book will use.
 The installation instructions for `pyenv` can be found [here](https://github.com/pyenv/pyenv#getting-pyenv).

-Note that when using `pyenv` you should also set the following environment variable
+Note that when using `pyenv`, you should also set the following environment variable:
 ```bash
 PYTHON_CONFIGURE_OPTS="--enable-shared"
 ```

 ### Building

-There are a number of build and python package management systems such as [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) or [manually](https://pyo3.rs/latest/building_and_distribution.html#manual-builds)  we recommend the use of `maturin` which you can install [here](https://maturin.rs/installation.html).
-It is developed to work with PyO3 and is the most "batteries included" experience. `maturin` is just a python package so you can add it in any way that you install python packages.
+There are a number of build and Python package management systems such as [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) or [manually](https://pyo3.rs/latest/building_and_distribution.html#manual-builds).
+We recommend the use of `maturin`, which you can install [here](https://maturin.rs/installation.html).
+It is developed to work with PyO3 and provides the most "batteries included" experience. `maturin` is just a Python package, so you can add it in the same you already install Python packages.

 System Python:
 ```bash